We Talked to the Grindcore Band Who Are Fronted by Their Middle-Aged Mum

-Mums are pretty special.
-Not only are they responsible for every single human in existence, most of them also support those humans relentlessly – selflessly wiping up their poops, putting them through school, and usually bestowing them with near infinite love, money and food.
+Mum’s are great.
+Not only are they responsible for almost every single human in existence, most of them support their children relentlessly – selflessly wiping up their poops, putting them through school, and bestowing their offspring with near infinite love, money and food.

-However, one benevolent mother has taken supporting her kids a little further than most, by joining her son’s grindcore band to take on the role of lead vocalist.
-The band are called Corrupt Leaders and you can watch them in action, mother in tow, below.
-As with all of the weirdest videos on the internet, like that one where the old guy screams “fuck her right in the pussy”, it went viral, and the band are now planning to release an EP dedicated to the video called Grindmother.
+However, one benevolent mother has taken supporting her kids a little further than most: joining her son’s grindcore band to take on the role of lead vocalist.
+The band are called Corrupt Leaders and you can watch one of their videos below.
+As with all wacky videos, like that one where the old guy screams “fuck her right in the pussy”, it went viral.
+The band are now planning to release an EP dedicated to the video called Grindmother.

 Videos by VICE